Placidpio282/Placidpio282/README.md

 - **🛒 QuickCart** – A -React-based eCommerce app with Redux Toolkit for state management and dynamic cart updates.
 - **👨‍🍳 SpicyDishes** –  A full-stack food ordering website with secure auth & Stripe payments.
-- **📞Contact Management System** – A web app to store and manage contacts with login and CRUD features.
+- **📱Contact Management System** – A web app to store and manage contacts with login and CRUD features.

 ---